IObert/twilioQuestBoothExecution/README.md

 3. After this, they will have three choices;
     * SMS Message: Turn Right; They will have to add a `to` and `body` parameter and send a message to themselves.
     * Phone Call: Turn Left; They will have to add a `to` and `url`.
 For the URL direct them to the TwiML bin page, where they can edit the TwiML Bin to Say what they would like.
-    * WhatsApp: Head straight up; They will have to join the sandbox associated with whatever account you are using.
-They can then send a WhatsApp message to themselves on the second mission.
+    * WhatsApp: Head straight up; They will have to initiate a WhatsApp session before they can then send a WhatsApp message to themselves in the next room.

 4. Once they have completed the mission, they can open the chest.
 In the future, this will increment a counter to keep a count of the missions completed.
 To reset the game, simply walk through the exit at the top of the screen.
 This will reload the mission with all the code, and the barriers reset.